 As additional consideration for its services noted above, LSV receives fees that vary based on specified performance measures primarily when a fund or separate account exceeds a specified benchmark or contractual hurdle over a contractual performance period.
 These fees are earned once account returns have exceeded these specified performance measures and are calculated as a percentage of account returns.
 These performance fees are considered variable consideration as the uncertainty is dependent on the value of the assets at future points in time as well as meeting a specified compound hurdle rate, both of which are highly susceptible to factors outside the Partnership's influence.
 Revenues are recognized evenly over the contract period once it is probable that a significant reversal will not occur.
-LSV believes that ratable recognition over the same pattern of transfer.
+LSV believes that ratable recognition over the service period is the appropriate approach for recognizing revenue because the services are substantially the same each day and have the same pattern of transfer.
 Performance fees recognized in the current period are primarily related to performance obligations that have been satisfied in prior periods.